buchenwu/buchenwu.github.io/_pages/about.md

 Short Bio
 ===

-Dr. **Buchen Wu (吴步晨)** is now a Research Fellow in the Department of Mechanical Engineering of National University of Singapore (NUS).
+Dr. **Buchen Wu** is now a Research Fellow in the Department of Mechanical Engineering of National University of Singapore (NUS).
 He works on computational fluid dynamics, experimental fluid dynamics, fluid-structure interaction (FSI) and thermal fluid-structure interaction (TFSI).

 Appointment
 ===